 • We do not think that societies are complex systems in the same sense as a living cell or a brain are complex systems.
-Cells and brains are the results of an evolutionary process that covered four billion years.
-In contrast, societies are at most 1 million year old, and some important components of societies such as churches, states, or armies are actually much younger.
+Cells and brains are the results of an evolution process that covered four billion years.
+In contrast, societies are at most 1 million year old, and some important components of societies such as churches, states or armies are even much younger.
 It is probably more adequate to say that societies are complicated systems.
-What makes them complicated is the fact that they are highly heterogeneous systems composed of many different kinds of agents: priests, warriors, peasants, craftsmen, and so on and so forth10.
+What makes them complicated is the fact that they are highly heterogenous systems composed of many different kinds of agents: priests, warriors, peasants, craftsmen, and so on and so forth10.
 The methodology delineated in this paper was put to work in a series of studies.
-The overall conclusion is that it was indeed possible to distinguish separate modules and mechanisms acting in more or less independent ways (see, for instance, Roehner, 2002).
+The overall conclusion is that it was indeed possible to distinguish separate modules and mechanisms acting in more or less independent ways (see for instance Pattern and repertoire, 2002).